What Lengths Form A Right Triangle

 Q: What is a Pythagorean triple?

 A: A Pythagorean triple is a set of three positive integers a, b, and c that satisfy the equation a² + b² = c².
-These triples represent the side lengths of a right triangle where all the sides have integer lengths.
+Practically speaking, these triples represent the side lengths of a right triangle where all the sides have integer lengths.
 Examples include (3, 4, 5), (5, 12, 13), and (8, 15, 17).

 Q: Can the Pythagorean Theorem be used for triangles that are not right triangles?